agarbuno/agarbuno.github.io/_projects/courses/aprendizaje.md

 ## Final Project

 This iteration of the course the final project consisted on a predictive competition.
-Below the leaderboard is showed.
+Below you can find the leaderboard of such competition.

 <div class="row mt-3">
     <div class="col-sm-1 mt-3 mt-md-0">